hao-phan-ocl/netflix-react-app/README.md

 	Axios

+	Material UI

 # Web’s structure

-	* DOM: root, modal
+	DOM: root, modal

-	* Pages: Home, Movies, TV Shows, My List, Search
+	Pages: Home, Movies, TV Shows, My List, Search

-	* Components: Navbar, Billboard, Carousel, MovieCard, Modal
+	Components: Navbar, Billboard, Carousel, MovieCard, Modal

 # Future update with back-end development

-	* Updating the “Add movie” function and display them in My List page.
+	Updating the “Add movie” function and display them in My List page.

-	* New login page with feature for users to create accounts.
+	New login page with feature for users to create accounts.
 Each user will have their own account containing their added movies.

 # Note